-DISCUS -- SC's Virtual Library was derived from the concept Digital Information for SC Users.
-DISCUS targets the state's entire population and provides residents, K-12 SCISA and SACS3accredited private and public schools, colleges (public and private), and public and academic libraries with 24/7 free access (from home or workplace Internet computers) to subscription electronic databases and high quality learning resources.
+DISCUS is one of our best known products, as most South Carolinians have used DISCUS at some point during their college career.
+DISCUS is SC's Virtual Library which stands for Digital Information for SC Users.
+DISCUS targets the state's entire population and provides residents, K-12 SCISA and SACS3-accredited private and public schools, colleges (public and private), and public and academic libraries with 24/7 free access (from home or workplace Internet computers) to subscription electronic databases and high quality learning resources.
+FY09 marked the 10th Anniversary of DISCUS!